electrode-io/car-buying/instructions.md

     );
     ```

-    Since `Car` component is used by both user and dealer component, to preview the app, you can add [dealer.css](./src/client/styles/dealer.css) to the app in advance.

     Now, the initial user view should be ready for you.
-Once you run `clap dev` in your terminal and open http://localhost:3000, you can see:
+Open http://localhost:3000/user, you can see:

     ![alt text][user1]